-STRATEGIC OBJECTIVE KEY ACHIEVEMENTS TDB has emerged as a leading player in the African Syndicated Loans League Tables, closing 2018 as one of the top ranked Bookrunners (Ranked no. 8) and Agents (ranked no. 13), in the Bloomberg Global Syndicated Loans League Tables (Sub-Saharan Africa Borrower Loans Category).
-The Bank continued to fortify its risk management practices by implementing the Credit Risk Appetite Be an investment grade rated and Statement and Country Risk Limit Framework, both of which are aimed at effective portfolio risk-intelligent organization with high management and resource mobilization.
-A new Loan Origination System was implemented to quality assets. enhance management of the credit life cycle from onboarding to disbursement.
-Our continued emphasis on effective risk management resulted in an improvement in the non-performing loan ratio from 2.39% (2017) to 2.35% (2018).
-Because of the Bank's efforts to improve its risk management, asset quality, and earnings, Fitch upgraded the Bank's long-term issuer rating from BB (positive) to BB+ (stable) while Moody's re-affirmed the Bank's long-term issuer rating of Baa3 (stable).
+STRATEGIC OBJECTIVE KEY ACHIEVEMENTS TDB has emerged as a leading player in the African Syndicated Loans League Tables, closing as one of the top ranked Bookrunners (Ranked no. 8) and Agents (ranked no. 13), in the Bloom Global Syndicated Loans League Tables (Sub-Saharan Africa Borrower Loans Category) The Bank continued to fortify its risk management practices by implementing the Credit Risk Ap Be an investment grade rated and Statement and Country Risk Limit Framework, both of which are aimed at effective po risk-intelligent organization with high management and resource mobilization.
+A new Loan Origination System was implement quality assets. enhance management of the credit life cycle from onboarding to disbursement.
+Our con emphasis on effective risk management resulted in an improvement in the non-performing ratio from 2.39% (2017) to 2.35% (2018).
+Because of the Bank's efforts to improve its risk management, asset quality, and earnings upgraded the Bank's long-term issuer rating from BB (positive) to BB+ (stable) while Ma re-affirmed the Bank's long-term issuer rating of Baa3 (stable).